timarkh/tsakorpus/docs/pipeline.md

 The disk space required by the index depends primarily on the size of the corpus.
 Again, in case of full morphological annotation, you can expect 1 million tokens to take 0.5-0.7 Gb of disk space.

 The time needed to index a corpus may vary significantly depending on the amount of annotation and your hardware characteristics.
 Very roughly, you can expect 5-10 minutes per million tokens on an ordinary desktop computer.
+However, if the source convertor has to cut media files, this may take much longer (several hours per million tokens).

 ### Translation
 If you want your web interface to have several language options, you have to provide translations for all captions and messages.
 English and Russian translations for the main part of the interface is included in the distribution.
 If you do not intend to have other languages in the interface, you have to do the following: